aikkala/user-in-the-box/README.md

 The simulation data directory can be set from the config file using the `simulator_folder` tag.
 By default, simulation data is stored at `SIMULATORS_DIR` as defined in uitb/utils/\_\_simulatorsdir__.py, if this file exists (which is usually created during installation), or at [simulators](https://github.com/aikkala/user-in-the-box/tree/gym_setting/simulators).

 To resume training at a stored checkpoint, either pass `--resume` to use the latest checkpoint or `--checkpoint <checkpoint_filename>`` to use a specific checkpoint when calling [uitb/train/trainer.py](https://github.com/aikkala/user-in-the-box/blob/main/uitb/train/trainer.py).
+If training is started from the scratch, the checkpoint directory (if existing) is backuped and cleared to avoid confusion.

-Evaluations can be run regularly during training by passing the `--eval` flag.
+Regular evaluations can be added to the training loop by passing the `--eval` flag.
 This flag takes the number of steps after which an evaluation is performed as optional argument.
+In addition, the `--eval_info_keywords` flag allows to log custom environment variables during evaluation, as long as these are included in the "info" dict that is returned by the step function.
+For example, to log whether the end-effector is inside the target and whether it has hit the target, `--eval_info_keywords inside_target target_hit` can be used.

 Note that you need to define a reward function when creating new interaction tasks.
 The implementation details of the reward function are (at least for now) left for users to decide.